kkania44/learning-planner-frontend/README.md

-Front-end for Learning planner application build with Angular 10 using Angular Material.
+Front-end for Learning planner application build with Angular 10 using Material library.
 <br>
 Contains following views:
  - sign up and login forms,